Efficient Large Language Models: A Survey: Introduction

 \tikzstyle{my-box}=[ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]

-The overarching goal of this survey is to provide a holistic view of the technological advances in efficient LLMs and summarize the existing research directions.
+The overarching goal of this survey is to provide a holistic view of the technological advances in efficient LLMs.
 As illustrated in Figure~\ref{fig:efficient LLMs structure}, we organize the literature in a taxonomy consisting of three main categories, covering efficient LLMs topics from \textbf{model-centric}, \textbf{data-centric}, and \textbf{framework-centric} perspective, respectively.
 These three categories cover distinct yet interconnected research topics, collectively providing a systematic and comprehensive review of efficient LLMs research.
 Specifically,

-\begin{itemize} \item \textbf{Model-Centric Methods:} Model-centric methods focus on both algorithm-level and system-level efficient techniques where the model itself is the focal point.
-With billions or even trillions of parameters, LLMs exhibit distinct characteristics~\cite{Wei2022EmergentAO} compared to smaller-scale models, necessitating the development of new techniques.
+\begin{itemize} \item \textbf{Model-Centric Methods:} Model-centric methods focus on both \textbf{algorithm-level} and \textbf{system-level} efficient techniques where the model itself is the focal point.
+With billions or even trillions of parameters, LLMs exhibit distinct characteristics~\citep{Wei2022EmergentAO} compared to smaller-scale models, necessitating the development of new techniques to enhance their efficiency.
 In \S \ref{Sec: Model Centric}, we survey efficient techniques that cover research directions related to model compression, efficient pre-training, efficient fine-tuning, efficient inference, and efficient architecture design.

 \item \textbf{Data-Centric Methods:} In the realm of LLMs, the importance of data is as crucial as that of the model itself.
 Data-centric methods focus on the role of the quality and structure of data in enhancing the efficiency of LLMs.
 In \S \ref{Sec: Data-Centric}, we survey efficient techniques that cover research directions related to data selection and prompt engineering.